-We have audited the accompanying statements of net assets available for benefits of Capital City Bank Group, Inc. Phin(k)he Plan) as of December 31, 2022 and 2021, the related statement of changes in net assets available for then the plan as of December 31, 2022, and the related notes (collectively referred to as the "financial statements").
-In opinion, the financial statements referred to above present fairly, in all material respects, the net assets available therefits of the Plan as of December 31, 2022 and 2021, and the changes in net assets available for benefits for the syndrous december 31, 2022, in conformity with accounting principles generally accepted in the United States of America
+Statements We have audited the accompanying statements of net assets available for benefits of Capital City Bank Group, Inc. #Ohh(Plan) as of December 31, 2024 and 2023, the related statement of changes in net assets available for benefits for their ended December 31, 2024, and the related notes (collectively referred to as the "financial statements").
+In opinion, the financial statements referred to above present fairly, in all material respects, the net assets available from efits of Capital City Bank Group, Inc. 401(k) Plan as of December 31, 2024 and 2023, and the changes in net assistable for benefits for the year ended December 31, 2024 in conformity with accounting principles generally inchated ited States of